 5/6 represents an important stage of learning for both Year 5 and Year 6 students.
 For our Year 5 students, they are entering their final two years of primary school and will be taking part in NAPLAN in early Term 2.
 Students will sit tests for reading, writing, language conventions and mathematics.
 Parents will receive results towards the end of the year.
 Year 6 students are in their final year of their primary school education and are working towards their transition to high school.

-In 2019, there will be plenty of opportunities for extracurricular activities such as representative sport, performances and PSSA as well as school excursions, fundraisers and the Year 6 Farewell at the end of the year.
+In 2020, there will be plenty of opportunities for extracurricular activities such as representative sport, performances and PSSA as well as school excursions, fundraisers and the Year 6 Farewell at the end of the year.

 Year 6 students will be designing and ordering their Year 6 commemorative polo shirts in Term 1 and will be able to wear them as often as they like during the school week.
 However, they must wear their yellow school uniform shirt when attending excursions, sports carnivals or any event when they are representing Lake Heights Public School.

 Class Dojo will continue to be used as a whole-school program at Lake Heights.
 In 5/6, Class Dojo will be used to give points to students demonstrating our school values of care, respect and safety.
 As an additional incentive for students to be working hard to receive points, 5/6 will create a Class Dojo shopping list where they are able to purchase rewards such as helping in a buddy class, sitting at the teacher desk or sitting next to a friend for a day, using their points they have earned.
 Class Dojo also provides a platform to receive reminders or get in touch with teachers, which is great for parents who can’t make it into the classroom as regularly.
 In Year 5/6, we welcome parental involvement and feedback.

 We will be continuing with the Crunch&Sip program currently operating in the school and students are encouraged to bring fruit or vegetables and water to enjoy during the morning session.
 Students in 5/6 are encouraged to bring water bottles to school and are allowed to keep their water bottles on their desks during class time.